docstomarkdown/docstomarkdown.github.io/src/pages/terms-of-services.md

 title: 'Terms and Conditions'
 slug: terms-of-services
 layout: '~/layouts/MarkdownLayout.astro'
+excerpt: "Terms of services of the Docs to Markdown Pro Add on"
 ---

 _Last updated_: January 06, 2024

 - **We take steps to protect your personal information.** We use industry-standard security measures to protect your personal information from unauthorized access, alteration, or destruction.
 We also follow generally accepted industry standards to maintain data accuracy and help ensure the appropriate use of your personal information.

-- **We do not target children.** Docs to WP Pro does not target its offerings toward and does not knowingly collect any personal information from, users under 13 years of age.
+- **We do not target children.** Docs to Markdown Pro does not target its offerings toward and does not knowingly collect any personal information from, users under 13 years of age.

-- **We will notify you if we go through a business transition.** If Docs to WP Pro goes through a business transition, such as a merger, acquisition, or sale, your personal information may be transferred to the new owner.
+- **We will notify you if we go through a business transition.** If Docs to Markdown Pro goes through a business transition, such as a merger, acquisition, or sale, your personal information may be transferred to the new owner.
 You will be notified via email of any such change in ownership or control of your personal information.

 ## Our Warranties and Disclaimers